Cottage Garden Plants

 We are often asked for a 'list' of Plants, almost impossible to give a complete list, here are some general ideas for Cottage planting lists.

-- Lavender, a cottage garden favourite.
+- Lavender, a favourite.

 - Delphiniums and Hollyhocks, these add height to the garden as well as wonderful flowers.